9 October 2018

-On 1 October 2018, the Insolvency, Restructuring and Dissolution Bill (“Bill”) was passed in Parliament.
-The Bill will introduce a new omnibus Act that consolidates the personal and corporate insolvency laws, and the laws relating to debt restructuring by individuals and companies, currently found in the Bankruptcy Act and the Companies Act, into a single statute.
-When in force, the Bankruptcy Act will be repealed and the relevant provisions in the Companies Act will be deleted.
+The Insolvency, Restructuring and Dissolution Act 2018 (“Act”) is a new omnibus Act that consolidates the personal and corporate insolvency laws, and the laws relating to debt restructuring by individuals and companies, currently found in the Bankruptcy Act and the Companies Act, into a single statute.
+When in force, the Act will repeal the Bankruptcy Act and delete the relevant provisions in the Companies Act.
+This article provides an overview of the key changes under the Act.

-- Restriction of ipso facto clauses: There will be a new restriction on the operation of certain types of ipso facto clauses.
-In the restructuring and insolvency context, such clauses typically allow one party to terminate the contract upon the occurrence of a specified insolvency-related event affecting the other party, such as an application for a judicial management order, or an application for a scheme under the Companies Act.
-To balance the interests of the counterparty and other stakeholders, the following safeguards have been included:
+- Restriction of ipso facto clauses: There is a new restriction on the operation of certain types of ipso facto clauses.
+Such clauses typically allow one party to terminate the contract upon the occurrence of a specified insolvency-related event affecting the other party.

 - New licensing and regulatory regime for insolvency practitioners: There will be a new licensing and regulatory regime applicable to all persons acting as “insolvency practitioners”.